-We Analyzed robots.txt Across Cloudflare's Network: Which AI Crawlers Get Blocked Most and Why (Q1 2026)
+We Analyzed robots.txt Across Cloudflare's Network: Which AI Crawlers Get Blocked Most and Why (July 2026 Update)

-We Analyzed robots.txt Across Cloudflare's Network: Which AI Crawlers Get Blocked Most and Why (Q1 2026)
+We Analyzed robots.txt Across Cloudflare's Network: Which AI Crawlers Get Blocked Most and Why (July 2026 Update)

 After analyzing robots.txt directives across Cloudflare's global network in Q1 2026, we found that GPTBot is the most blocked AI crawler, Anthropic's ClaudeBot crawls 20,583 pages for every single referral it returns, and 89.4% of all AI crawler traffic serves training or mixed purposes rather than search.
+The full data on what AI crawlers actually want — the crawl-purpose split and the industries hit hardest — sits in our AI crawler statistics report.
 These findings reshape how every website owner should think about their robots.txt AI crawlers policy.

 Key findings from our Q1 2026 robots.txt analysis: